ssp573/Scheduler/README.md

 For detailed output-\
 java Scheduler --verbose <filename>

 (Note that the file must be in the current working directory.
-If not, give full path.)\
+If not, give full path.)

 Note: I have used the name "random-numbers" for the random numbers file.
 Please make sure that you have the same name and the file is in the current working directory.

+Refer to the 'scheduling.pdf' file for instructions and input format.